This page may contain affiliate links. Learn More.

-I saw one provider say she told parents she needed payment and some people were able to pay full, some half and some can’t, so let me know what you can do and more parents are paying full than anything else.
+I saw one provider say she told parents she needed payment and some people were able to pay full some half, and some can’t so let me know what you can do and more parents are paying full than anything else.

 Help with food for family childcare providers

 The food program is allowing some help for providers.
-You’ll have to check with the food program your on to see if they are participating.
+You’ll have to check with the food program you’re on to see if they are participating.
 They are allowing for some substitutions if you cannot get the components you need such as fluid milk or whole grains but still serve a component.

-They are also allowing you to make take home meals for your kids and if parents pick them for the kids, you can claim them as meals you served.
+They are also allowing you to make take-home meals for your kids and if parents pick them for the kids, you can claim them as meals you served.

 More help for family childcare providers

 If you are trying to get toilet paper or disinfectant and you can’t find any, talk to your DHS worker or health department.
 There may be something they can do to help.
-DHS here in Oklahoma has told me I could make disinfectant, but the ingredients aren’t available for the recipe they gave me and the CDC does not support using alcohol based cleaners to disinfect because it doesn’t kill many things including our current concern and the recipe they told me to make is mainly alcohol.
+DHS here in Oklahoma has told me I could make disinfectant, but the ingredients aren’t available for the recipe they gave me and the CDC does not support using alcohol-based cleaners to disinfect because it doesn’t kill many things including our current concern and the recipe they told me to make is mainly alcohol.

 This is another reason people should not be relying on hand sanitizer.
-Its alcohol based and alcohol does not have the benefit you want it to on certain viruses including this one.
+Its alcohol-based and alcohol does not have the benefit you want it to on certain viruses including this one.